neil-andrew-olson/savemybonsai-site/content/species/juniper-care.md

 *   **Structural Pruning:** Structural pruning involves removing larger branches to maintain the bonsai's overall shape and create a more balanced design.
 Prune older branches in the late winter or early spring, before new growth begins.
 Use sharp, sterilized pruning shears.
 *   **Remove dead or diseased branches:** Remove any dead or diseased branches as soon as you notice them.
 This will help to prevent the spread of disease and maintain the bonsai's health.

+**Temperature and Humidity:**

+Juniper bonsai prefer temperatures between 60-75°F (15-24°C) during the growing season.
+In winter, they can handle cooler temperatures but should be protected from frost.

+*   **Humidity:** Maintain 40-60% humidity.
+Mist the foliage regularly, especially in dry indoor environments, or place on a humidity tray.

+**Repotting:**

+Repot your juniper bonsai every 2-3 years in early spring before new growth begins.

+*   **Soil:** Use a well-draining bonsai soil mix, such as akadama, pumice, and lava rock.

+*   **Root pruning:** Trim about 1/3 of the roots to encourage new growth and prevent root binding.

 **Common Problems:**

-*   **Yellowing leaves:** Yellowing leaves can be a sign of overwatering, underwatering, nutrient deficiencies, or pest infestations.
+*   **[Yellowing Leaves](/problems/yellow-leaves):** Can be caused by overwatering, underwatering, nutrient deficiencies, or pests.

-*   **Brown tips:** Brown tips can be a sign of dry air or salt buildup in the soil.
+*   **Brown Tips:** Often due to low humidity or salt accumulation in soil.
+Flush soil periodically.

-*   **Spider mites:** Spider mites are a common pest that can infest juniper bonsai.
-Look for webbing on the leaves and stems.
-*   **Scale:** Scale insects are another common pest that can infest juniper bonsai.
-Look for small, brown, shell-like insects on the leaves and stems.
+*   **[Spider Mites](/problems/spider-mites):** Look for fine webs on foliage.
+Treat with insecticidal soap.

+*   **Scale Insects:** Appear as small bumps on stems and leaves.
+Remove manually or use horticultural oil.

+*   **[Root Rot](/problems/root-rot):** Caused by overwatering.
+Signs include soft, black roots and wilting.

 By following these care tips, you can ensure that your indoor juniper bonsai thrives and remains a beautiful addition to your home.